Mike Bullard (comedian): Stand-up comedy

-Bullard had a long-time association with the Yuk Yuk's chain of comedy clubs, as both an emcee and headliner, since first appearing at the Toronto club in July 1988.
-He started performing at the venue after being introduced to Yuk Yuk's founder, Mark Breslin, by his brother, writer and comedian Pat Bullard.
-Bullard asked Breslin for spots emceeing shows at Yuk Yuk's rather than as a headliner or a spot in the lineup in hopes of preparing himself to eventually become a talk show host.
+Bullard had a long association with the Yuk Yuk's chain of comedy clubs.
+He first appeared at the Toronto club in July 1988 after being introduced to founder Mark Breslin by his younger brother, comedian Pat Bullard.
+Rather than immediately seeking headline spots, Bullard asked to emcee shows, believing that interacting with audiences would prepare him for his ambition of eventually hosting a television talk show.